Open-source UML and SysML toolkit

 4. System design.
 The system is designed in terms of communicating SysML blocks described in an AVATAR Block Diagram, and in terms of behaviors described with AVATAR State Machines.

 5. Property modeling.
 The formal semantics of properties is defined within TEPE Parametric Diagrams (PDs).
-Since TEPE PDs involve elements defined in system design (e.g, a given integer attribute of a block), TEPE PDs may be defined only after a first system design has been performed.
+Since TEPE PDs involve elements defined in system design (e.g., a given integer attribute of a block), TEPE PDs may be defined only after a first system design has been performed.

-6. Formal verification can be conducted over the system design, and for each testcase defined in the Requirement Diagram.
+6. Formal verification can be conducted over the system design, and for each test case defined in the Requirement Diagram.

 7. Code generation can finally be used to generate a fully executable code.
 The latter can be compiled and executed on the SoCLib prototyping platform directly from TTool, or executed on your local host if the latter supports gcc and POSIX.